College Application Guide

 • Your Common App essay goes to every school, so make it general (not school specific).

 • In the “additional info” section, you can describe Central.
-Most places have heard of it (it has that kind of reputation), and Ms. Hilton will explain in her letter, but it can’t hurt to add a few words.
+Most places have heard of it (it has that kind of reputation), and Ms. Hilton and Ms. Cummings will explain in their letter, but it can’t hurt to add a few words.

 National Merit